krptn/krypton/README-USER-AUTH.md

 # User Authentication

+> [!NOTE]
-**Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).
+> To use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).

+> [!WARNING]
-**Please note:** this not protect you against brute force attacks - make sure to enable rate limiting on your host.
+> This does not protect you against brute force attacks - make sure to enable rate limiting on your server.
+> Krypton does not verify the security of the password (e.g: complexness), please do this yourself!

+> [!CAUTION]
-**Note:** usernames are not encrypted.
+> Uernames are not encrypted.

-**Note:** user classes are not thread-safe.
+> User classes are not thread-safe.
 Please create a new object to use in each thread!

-**Final Note:** Krypton does not verify the security of the password (e.g: complexness), please do this yourself!

 Here is an example usage of creating a new user: